Career

 What if you do not provide personal data?

-You are under no statutory or contractual obligation to provide data to PDJ during the recruitment process.
+You are under no statutory or contractual obligation to provide data to ATE during the recruitment process.
 However, if you do not provide the information, we may not be able to process your application.